InvoxiPlayGames/mc-queueproxy/README.md

     - Rename "config-example.json" to "config.json" and fill in [all values](#config-json-values).
 4. Configure your Minecraft server.
     - For servers running 1.16 and later, add the following launch arguments to your server start command: `-Dminecraft.api.account.host="https://api.mojang.com" -Dminecraft.api.session.host="http://yourProxyIP:webServicePort" -Dminecraft.api.auth.host="http://yourProxyIP:webServicePort" -Dminecraft.api.services.host="https://api.minecraftservices.com"`, where "yourProxyIP" is the IP of your proxy server accessible via your main game server, and "webServicePort" is the value defined in config.json.
-	- For servers running 1.15.2 or earlier, disable `online-mode` in server.properties.
+	- For servers running 1.15.2 or earlier, disable `online-mode` in server.properties and set `targetOnline` in config.json to false.
 This is a poor solution, a better plugin-based solution will be worked on in the future.
 	- If running the proxy server on the same machine as your game server, change `server-port` in server.properties to be something *other* than 25565. (reflect this change in config.json)
 5. Configure your firewall / port forwarding.
     - If your game server is running with online-mode disabled, it is **crucial** that you make your game server inaccessible to all IPs besides your proxy server.
 This is optional, but recommended, if using 1.16 or later and online-mode is enabled.